NijikawaSatoki/NijiCalculator/BUILD.md

 Windows users may have to change `-out:NijiCalculator` to `-out:NijiCalculator.exe`.

-Alternatively, you could just run the `build.sh` script.
+Alternatively, you could just run the `build-linux.sh` script (if you're on Linux or are using Termux on Android) or `build-win64.sh` script (if you're on Windows).